RohitChhikara1/Fetal_Health_Classification/README.md

 * Prepare a model which correctly classify the fetal health.
 * Find out the independent feature which highly influence the fetal health.

-This is my first Project.
+This is my 1st Project.